cockroachdb/docs/cockroachcloud/serverless-benchmarking.md

 ### What are RUs?

 Most resource usage in {{ site.data.products.serverless }} is measured in Request Units, or RUs.
 RUs represent the compute and I/O resources used by a query.
 All database operations cost a certain amount of RUs depending on the resources used.
-For example, a "small read" might cost 1 RU, and a "large read" such as a full table scan with indexes could cost a large number of RUs.
+For example, a "small read" might cost 2 RUs, and a "large read" such as a full table scan with indexes could cost a large number of RUs.
 You can see how many request units your cluster has used on the [Cluster Overview](serverless-cluster-management.html#view-cluster-overview) page.

 ### What is KV 95?